ryouchinsa/ryouchinsa.github.io/settings/README.md

 # Projects
 A project contains an objects table and an attributes table.
 - To switch the project, check on the "Primary" check box.
-- To import projects from another settings file, use RectLabel menu -> Import settings file.
+- To import projects, use RectLabel menu -> Import settings file.

 ![projects](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/d89ed448-7d9d-4c92-8ff2-25e7f5936dc4)

 # Objects
 The objects table describes each object name and the object index.
-- You can assign 0-9 number keys and A-Z alphabet keys to objects.
+- You can assign 0-9 number keys and A-Z alphabet keys to object names.
-- To import objects from a text file, use Export menu -> Import an object names from a file.
+- To import objects, use Export menu -> Import an object names from a file.
 You can drag & drop an object names file to the objects table.
 - Right clicking on the objects table header, "Sort alphabetically" menu appears.

 ![objects](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/35ebf61e-f40b-4d56-a1d8-2a9ad5b2d6d4)